diegomartincp/WhisperX-Diarization-API/README.md

 - 🗣️ **Speaker diarization**: Segments the transcription and labels each part according to the speaker detected (e.g., "SPEAKER_0", "SPEAKER_1", ...).
 - 🐳 **Fully containerized**: Runs in an isolated Docker container, CUDA-ready for GPU inference.
 - 🔐 **API Key protection**: Endpoint protected by an API key passed via header.
-- ⚙️ **Customizable:** Configure Whisper model (tiny, base, medium, etc.), and Hugging Face token for diarization via environment variables or `.env` file.
+- ⚙️ **Customizable:** Configure Whisper model (tiny, base, medium, etc.), and Hugging Face token for diarization via environment variables .
 - 🌍 **CORS support**: Ready for integration with n8n or other automation/orchestration tools.

 ---